 Done?
 What have you written?
 Price, perhaps?
 Quality and reliability of your products or services, maybe?
 Or possibly the speed at which you can deliver them?
 Or could it be your decades of unrivalled experience that no start-up could hope to replicate?

-Well, important as all those are, if that’s what you’re really focusing on to move your business ahead of the competition, it’s almost certain that right now, in 2019, you’re looking the wrong way.
+Well, important as all those are, if that’s what you’re really focusing on to move your business ahead of the competition, it’s almost certain that right now, you’re looking the wrong way.

 An increasing number of smart business thinkers have spotted the growing trend that what matters most to your customers, and potential customers, is not necessarily what you sell them, or how much they pay for it, but the experience you give them.